discretize/discretize-guides/guides/what-should-i-play/index.md

 image: './images/whatshouldiplaylogo.png'
 description: 'If you do not know what class you want to play.'
 ---
-### This section will guide you towards the class that could possibly fit your type of gameplay regarding Challenge Modes (CMs) + Tier 4 (T4) fractals and recommended for Tier 4 (T4) only classes.
+### This section will guide you towards the class that could fit your type of gameplay regarding Challenge Modes (CMs) + Tier 4 (T4) fractals and recommended for Tier 4 (T4) only classes.

 <Divider text="Meta builds"/>
 ### These builds provide **the quickest runtimes** for your Challenge Modes!
 Also great for Tier 4 dailies.